jae-ventures/jae-ventures.github.io/_posts/2025-08-26-getting-started-with-city-ev-infrastructure.md

 **Key locations to consider:**

-- City hall parking
-- Library parking lots
-- Community center or recreation facilities
+- Parks and recreations centers
+- Libraries and college campuses
-- Downtown retail districts
+- Downtown retail and dining districts
 - Near major employers

 **Success metrics to track:**